-In this definitive guide that you may not find anywhere else on the net, we discuss everything there is to know about – you guessed it – videobots.
+In this definitive guide, we discuss everything there is to know about videobots.

 What is a videobot?

-Videobots can be placed in any webpage and play a wide range of roles like in sales, customer support, and service, product and service enquiries, demos, FAQ, etc.
+Videobots can be placed on any webpage.
+It plays a wide range of roles like in sales, customer support, and service, product and service inquiries, demos, FAQ, etc.